Here we provide answers to the most frequently asked questions our clients pose. If you have more, please contact us directly by email or telephone.

 Average fitness is the requirement here although we have had visitors do the long tour comfortably supported by a stick!
 This is adventure tourism, not extreme adventure tourism.
 If you enjoy a good country walk you will have no problem.
 For the standard and long tours you will be in the river water some minutes at a time.

 Is the water cold or dangerous?

 If you are used to Alpine or Rocky Mountain streams you will find the water a pleasant surprise.
 Equally it is warmer than the sea in Europe and North America.
 After prolonged exposure you may find yourself feeling a little cold at the end of the trip, especially where the canyon is narrow and gets little sun.
 But you can warm up by the boats and on the return trip in the lower canyon.
 In the dry season there is very little current and the water levels are low.
 The river is clear and easy to navigate.
 In the rainy season, particularly towards the later months the river runs faster and higher and has some natural water slides in the current.
 The guides have the experience to show you the safe route through the small rapids.
 Only if the canyon is at flood levels will it be closed by INTUR, the government tourist agency.
-In normal years the number of days it is closed is only one to two weeks in total.
+In normal years the number of days it is closed is only a handful.

 How high do I have to jump from?